-For the last 17 years in the Hawthorne neighborhood of North Minneapolis, General Mills has supported the Hawthorne Huddle, a monthly meeting that brings together residents, elected officials, religious leaders, social service professionals, police officers and others to take on neighborhood issues that are important to them - ranging from affordable housing to crime to education to economic development to environmental issues.
+For over 20 years in the Hawthorne neighborhood of North Minneapolis and General Mills has supported the Hawthorne Huddle; a monthly meeting that brings together residents, elected officials, religious leaders, social service professionals, police officers and others to take on neighborhood issues that are important to them - ranging from affordable housing to crime to education to economic development to environmental issues.

 The Huddle was the subject of a Harvard Business School Case Study.
 Below is an excerpt: